Kenneton/Kenneton/README.md

 - a little bit of: C, JavaScript, Solidity

 ### Technologies I Use:
-- Pandas & NumPy, Polars for large datasets
+- Pandas & NumPy, PySpark or Polars for large datasets
-- Jupyter Notebooks
 - Matplotlib & Seaborn
 - Scikit-Learn, LightGBM, PyTorch
 - SQLite and MySQL
-- Google Looker Studio

 ### My Hobbies: